amsen20/masters-thesis/docs/introduction/index.md

 - **imem:**
-  A library that implements Rust-style ownership and borrow checking. imem defines box, immutable, and mutable references, and it provides borrowing interfaces to borrow boxes immutably and mutably.
+  A library that implements Rust-style ownership and borrow checking. imem defines boxes and immutable and mutable references, and it provides borrowing interfaces to borrow boxes immutably and mutably.
   The library enforces static memory-safety rules and alias and mutability control in the portion of memory that all boxes point to.

 - A case study that implements safe linked lists to demonstrate imem capabilities and compare imem with Rust, vanilla Scala, and Scala with linearity rules.